 When I'm looking to eliminate cracks by testing a pumpkin pie to ensure it's fully cooked, or taking the temperature of a batch of Swiss meringue to guarantee it whips up as fluffy and light as possible, a digital thermometer takes the guesswork out of every step.
 Our recommended one works in and out of the oven with equal precision.

-Whether you're zesting citrus for a lime pie, grating nutmeg, or shaving chocolate, a Microplane will get the job done right.
+Whether you're zesting citrus for lemon bars or a lime pie, grating nutmeg, or shaving chocolate, a Microplane will get the job done right.
 Its sharp, fine edges grate everything into delicate shavings that all but dissolve on the tongue.

 Thanks to their rounded corners, sauciers make scraping and whisking a breeze, which helps keep stovetop custards (think pumpkin, sweet potato, chocolate, and coconut pies) extra creamy and smooth.
 The thick base of my favorite three-quart stainless steel saucier helps prevent custards from scorching or curdling on the bottom, and the nonreactive metal ensures the filling for my lemon meringue pie will never taste wonky or metallic.